United Reformed Church

 While safeguarding coordinators must keep confidences as appropriate, legislation makes it clear that information about a person will sometimes need to be shared without consent for the purpose of safeguarding the welfare of a child or an adult at risk.

-The decision-making process must weigh up what might happen if the information is shared, against what might happen if it is not shared.
-Information sharing should always be limited only to those who have a need to know (see above) and if in doubt, advice should be sought from the Synod Safeguarding Officer.
+The key consideration is that the information sharing is carried out appropriately and with due regard to proportionality, which means ensuring that whenever information is disclosed a fair balance has been struck between the individual rights of the person and the relevant justification.
+The decision-making process must weigh up what might happen if the information is shared against what might happen if it is not shared.
+Information sharing should always be limited only to those who have a need to know, and if in doubt, advice should be sought from the Synod Safeguarding Officer.

 The appointment